 What You Should Know About Resisting Arrest Charges

-Resisting arrest charges typically arise when an individual uses force or threats to obstruct a law‑enforcement officer in the course of performing official duties.
-Colorado law defines the offense broadly, encompassing any attempt to pull away, push an officer, or refuse to obey lawful commands.
-Penalties range from misdemeanors carrying a sentence of up to a year in jail to felony counts if serious bodily injury occurs.
+Resisting arrest charges typically arise when an individual uses force to obstruct a law‑enforcement officer in the course of performing official duties.
+Colorado law defines the offense broadly, encompassing any use of force; however slight, that interferes with an officer's ability when effectuating an arrest.
+Penalties range from misdemeanors carrying a sentence of up to 120 days in jail to felony counts if serious bodily injury occurs.

 Immediate Steps After Arrest